The Banff Challenge: Statistical Detection of a Noisy Signal: Acknowledgments

-The work was supported by the Swiss National Science Foundation, the Italian Ministry of Education (PRIN 2006), and the EPFL.
-We thank the organisers of the Banff workshop for inviting us to take part, the participants for stimulating discussions, and David Cox and Rex Galbraith for comments on this paper.
-We thank particularly Joel Heinrich for the computation of Figures~\ref{fig2} and~\ref{fig4}.
+The work was supported by the Swiss National Science Foundation, the Italian Ministry of Education (PRIN 2006) and the EPFL.
+We thank the organizers of the Banff workshop for inviting us to take part, the participants for stimulating discussions, and David Cox, Rex Galbraith, two referees and the editor for comments on this paper.
+We thank particularly Joel Heinrich for the computations underlying Figures \ref{fig2} and \ref{fig4}.